-Viewing notifications in the Notifications task pane
+Viewing notifications using the Notifications task pane

-If you receive a notification, the notification will display in the Notifications task pane.
-This is a systemcontrolled task pane that is always available if you have notifications.
+If you receive an Axiom Software notification, the notification displays in the Notifications task pane.
+This is a system-controlled task pane that is always available in the Desktop Client if you have notifications.
 Click the Notifications tab in the Axiom Assistant area to view the task pane.